 Summary of Condition: GASB Statement No. 75 has not been implemented by Carlton County.
 The County has not undergone an actuarial study to determine its OPEB liability.
 The County has not reported its OPEB liability or the change to the OPEB liability in its governmental activities.

-Summary of Corrective Action Previously Reported: The County Board will work to determine the County's OPEB liability so as to be GASB 75 compliant.
+Summary of Corrective Action Previously Reported: The County Board has contracted for actuarial services and provided data to determine the County's OPEB liability so as to be GASB 75 compliant.